PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 13:19:15
+Last updated: 2024-04-02 13:21:18
-Random Quote: Courage is not the absence of fear, but simply moving on with dignity despite that fear. - Pat Riley
+Random Quote: There is no duty we so underrate as the duty of being happy.
+By being happy we sow anonymous benefits upon the world. - Robert Louis Stevenson